nasa/aladyn/README.txt

-# aladyn
-Artificial Neural Network Molecular Dynamics - Computational Materials mini-app (HPCI)

 This mini-app is a simple molecular dynamics (MD) code for performing constant energy MD simulation using artificial neural networks (ANN) interatomic potential trained for Al crystal structure.
 The trained ANN is produced and offered by Ganga P. Pun and Yuri Mishin from George Mason University.

 -----------------------------------------------------------------------